 How Often to Watering in Spring and Summer:

-As long as your bougainvillea is in the right pot (clay, terracotta or ceramic) and a good size the typically bougainvillea require a good soak once every 7 days in Spring and Summer.
+As long as your bougainvillea is in the right pot (clay, terracotta, or ceramic) and a good size the typical bougainvillea requires a good soak once every 7 days in Spring and Summer.

 However if there has been significant rainfall, delay watering until the soil is dryer.

 If you are unsure whether you should water your bougainvillea test the potting soil to a finger depth to detect the level of soil moisture.
 It can also be useful to feel the soil at the bottom of the pot through the drainage holes at the base to see whether the soil is damp or not.

 If the soil feels moist then delay watering for a few days until the soil feels as though it is just drying out as this is the perfect time for watering.